-Limited Liability Companies are the most widely used form of business enterprise in Nigeria and they are profit oriented.
-Private Limited Liability Company has several advantages, which include but limited to perpetual succession, limited liability among others.
+Limited Liability Companies are the most widely used form of business enterprise in Nigeria.
+Private Limited Liability Company has several advantages, which include but limited to perpetual succession, limited liability, separate legal personality among others.

 A company is a legal entity and required to be duly incorporated.
 Company registration in Nigeria falls under the Companies and Allied Matters Act 2004 (CAMA).
 Corporate Affairs Commission is the sole agency of government responsible for incorporation of companies in Nigeria pursuant to provisions of CAMA.

 Section 18 of the Companies and Allied Matters provides that it takes at least 2 persons to form a company.
 Section 246 of same Act mandates every company registered in Nigeria to have or maintain a minimum number of 2 directors.

 Having regards to the above, it is very clear to state that a single person currently cannot form a company in Nigeria.

 The procedure for company registration in Nigeria are as follows: